Postgresql Query performance - Explain - Scans

 Any file used for database objects is divided in blocks of the same length.

-A block is the unit that is transferred between the hard drive and the main memory, and the number of I/O operations needed to execute any data access is equal to the number of blocks that are being read from or written to.
+The number of I/O operations needed to execute any data access is equal to the number of blocks that are being read from or written to.

 By default, PostgreSQL uses blocks containing 8192 bytes each.